 - staff representation through unions and other forms of organization;

 - terms of unemployment and dismissal;

 The Luxembourg Employment Law is quite comprehensive and if you need guidance on how to conclude a labour contract, our local lawyers are at your service.

 The Luxembourg market is characterized by its openness and multiculturalism and there are many frontier workers from neighboring countries.
 The Duchy observes of all international treaties for labor laws, European law and EU directives.
-The labor law applies on all employment relationships developed on the territory of the Grand Duchy, unless the parties agree in the employment contract to pursue other laws and regulations.
+The labour law applies on all employment relationships developed on the territory of the Grand Duchy, unless the parties agree in the employment contract to pursue other laws and regulations.

-.
+The employees are considered all the individuals which are enrolled in a company and have signed an employment contract.
 The individuals engaged in coaching or sporting performance with a contract registered at an approved federation or an affiliated club, are not considered employees if the activity is not carried on as principal or regular.

 The Grand Duchy has three official languages: Luxembourgish, French and German and the law does not impose the use of one of them in employment contracts.

 Any employment or labor litigations are brought in front of the Labour Court of first instance, by the Court of Appeal in second instance cases and, in necessary, to the Luxembourg Supreme Court.
 Below, our employment lawyers in Luxembourg explain the main rights and obligations of employers and workers in the Grand Duchy.

 It should also be noted that Luxembourg also respects EU regulations when it comes to work relations and conditions.